 For a complete listing of courses and course descriptions, visit the university course catalog.

-In this course students will develop a portfolio that creatively employs diverse formats and contents.
-Students will generate extensive design research, creative processes, and final deliverables that showcase their own unique design philosophy and specialization.
-The different methods for visual and textual communication in the professional context via print media, video, resume, and online presence are also explored.
+In this course, students creatively employ diverse formats and contents to develop a portfolio.
+They conduct extensive design research, employ creative processes, and generate final deliverables that showcase their unique design philosophy and specialization.

 1-2 years, 60 credits